John Marriott (Australian politician)

 In 1953, he was appointed to the Australian Senate as a Liberal Senator for Tasmania following the death of Senator Jack Chamberlain.
 On 14 September 1971 he was appointed an Assistant Minister, holding office until the McMahon coalition government was defeated in December 1972.
 He was dropped from the Liberal ticket for the 1975 election and retired.

 His father Frank and brother Fred were both members of the Tasmanian House of Assembly.

-Marriott died in 1994 (aged 81).
+Marriott died in 1994 in Hobart, aged 81.